You will be greeted by staff and asked to complete a small amount of administrative paperwork.

 If your private health cover requires you to pay an excess or co-payment, this will be required on admission.

-You will also need to a sign some important documents confirming your acknowledgment of relevant Caloundra Private Clinic policies as well as reinforcing our commitment to you in providing a safe and secure environment for patients, staff and visitors:
+You will also need to a sign some important documents confirming your acknowledgment of relevant Ramsay Clinic Caloundra policies as well as reinforcing our commitment to you in providing a safe and secure environment for patients, staff and visitors:

 We want our hospitals to be safe, private places where people feel comfortable, well cared for and respected.
 That’s why we request certain standards of behaviour from all our visitors, patients and staff.
 Thank you for understanding of our Expectations on Entry.